johnazariah/orleans-contrib-universalsilo/README.md

       Hosting environment: Production
 info: Microsoft.Hosting.Lifetime[0]
-      Content root path: ...\HelloOrleansWorld\HelloOrleansWorld
+      Content root path: ...\HelloOrleansWorld\HelloOrleansWorld ...
+...
 ```

 Now fire up a browser and point it to https://localhost:5001/swagger/index.html and you will be presented with the API for a simple calculator which knows how to add two numbers.

+Try it out.
+You are exercising a grain-based calculator!

-This is a fully functional Orleans-based application exposing its functionality via a WebApi front end.
+You now have is a fully functional Orleans-based application exposing its functionality via a WebApi front end.

-5. Make it your own
+**5. Make it your own**

 Take your time and look over the various projects in the solution.
 Add your own grains, tests and controllers.
 Rebuilding and running the application will extend it and make it your own!

-6. Learn more
+**6. Learn more**

 The application generated here is a sophisticated starting point.
-It has built-in support for configuration, extension, tests, CI/CD and deployment.
+It has built-in support for configuration, extension, tests, CI/CD, packaging and deployment.
 Follow the [documentation](https://johnazariah.github.io/orleans-contrib-universalsilo/) to learn more.